 - Inspect the filter daily in extreme heat, dust, or other severe conditions. - Never run the engine without a proper air filter installed. - Never wash or clean the paper filter element. - 1.
 Park the tractor on a level surface. - 2.
 Engage the parking brake and shut off the engine. - 3.
-Remove the key from the ignition switch and allow the engine to cool. - 4.
-Open the rear engine access panel (A).
+Remove the key from the ignition switch and allow the engine to cool. - Remove the engine access panel (A) located behind the seat by removing five 1/4" bolts (B).

-5. Locate the engine air cleaner assembly (B).
+5. Locate the engine air cleaner assembly.